 Service mission leaders assist stake presidents in having regular contact with a service missionary, reviewing how he or she is performing, and providing feedback.
 These leaders may also, with the approval of the stake president, help provide fulfilling experiences for the service missionary, such as temple service or gatherings with other service missionaries.
 The stake president remains ecclesiastically responsible for the service missionary.

 Service mission leaders receive training from the headquarters Service Mission Office.
-Most service mission leaders receive a budget based on the composition of the service mission, as approved by the Area Presidency.

 External Operations Managers

 The external operations managers are individuals responsible at the service organization, such as bishops’ storehouses and soup kitchens.
 They help each service missionary have a genuine service missionary experience while serving at the assigned location.
 They also help service missionaries successfully complete their service assignments.
 They reinforce the service missionaries’ personal commitment to the standards in the Service Missionary Handbook.